NotBrianZach/bza/README.md

         - a file ./library/Frankensteind/Frankenstein.md
         - and a subdirectory ./library/Frankensteind/imagesD/
     - (html2md <sourceUrl> [outputFilePath], image directory will be filename+d)
-- epub
- - pandoc -i /path/to/file.epub -o /path/to/output.md

-- EXPERIMENTAL attempt to clean badly formatted tables or latex with gpt3.5-turbo (might try tweaking prompt if doesn't work, takes a few minutes and costs about a dollar for every 100 pages as of this writing)
-  - gptClean <inputFile> [outputFilePath]
-    - defaults to inputFilePath + "cleaned.md"

 - pdf (also images&docx):
   -  https://cloudconvert.com/pdf-to-html just use this then see earlier instructions for html files using html2md bash function,
     - otherwise ...